SonicMastr/Pigs-In-A-Blanket/README.md

 Note when building your projects:

+**ALWAYS COMPILE YOUR PROJECTS WITH UNSAFE**.
+Doing otherwise will result in PIB failing.

 If using CMake, make sure to specify ```set(DOLCE_ELF_CREATE_FLAGS "${DOLCE_ELF_CREATE_FLAGS} -h 3194304")```<br>If using Makefile, make sure to specify ```dolce-elf-create -h 3194304```

 Piglet needs an SceLibc heap size of at least 3MB to intialize.
 Without it, the module will fail to start.
 This heap needs to be larger if using ```-nostdlib``` as this becomes your main heap.
 More info on ```-nostdlib``` support in the headers.